James Goolnik

-James Goolnik is the clinical director and founder of Bow Lane Dental Group in London.
+James Goolnik is the clinical director and founder of Optimal Dental Health in London.

 Education

 Goolnik studied at King's College London, qualifying in 1992.
 He worked for a year as a house office at King & St Georges before working in various NHS and mixed practices.
 Goolnik then studied for an MSc in Conservative Dentistry at the Eastman Dental Hospital under Derrick Setchel, qualifying in 1999.

 Career

 Beginning in 1999, Goolnik worked as an associate until 2001 when he established Bow Lane Dental Group.
 He was named the UK's most influential dentist in 2011 and 2012 by Dentistry magazine.
+He was voted in top 50 dental people in 2024 by Dentistry magazine.
+He was named head judge in the Private Dentistry Awards in 2025.